Ankle, limited motion of

 A 10% rating requires: Moderate (less than 15 degrees dorsiflexion or less than 30 degrees plantar flexion).
 A 20% rating requires: Marked (less than 5 degrees dorsiflexion or less than 10 degrees plantar flexion).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Ankle, limited motion of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Ankle, limited motion of qualify for TDIU?

-What evidence do I need to establish service connection for Ankle, limited motion of?
+What evidence supports a higher rating for Ankle, limited motion of?

 Which conditions are commonly secondary to Ankle, limited motion of?